Combined security information registration for Microsoft Entra overview

-App passwords are available only to users who have been enforced for Azure AD Multi-Factor Authentication.
-App passwords are not available to users who are enabled for Azure AD Multi-Factor Authentication by a Conditional Access policy.
+App passwords are available only to users who have been enforced for per-user MFA.
+App passwords aren't available to users who are enabled for Microsoft Entra multifactor authentication by a Conditional Access policy.

 Users can set one of the following options as the default multifactor authentication method.